Gambling and Expat Counselling Online. Brian Dennis. M.A. MBACP (Accred.)

 Gambling counselling internationally.
 Do you want to change gambling problems?
 Brian Dennis Counselling.

-I offer counselling via the internet to clients who have gambling problems and want to stop gambling.
+I practise counselling via the internet to clients who have gambling problems and want to stop gambling.
 I am a professional counsellor practising in UK and worldwide by internet.